Southern Lane Cake

-I just love this Southern-style dessert, and so do dinner guests.
-With pecans, cherries and raisins in the filling and topping, the recipe is reminiscent of a fruitcake—only yummier! —Mabel Parvi, Ridgefield, Washington
+I just love this southern-style dessert, and so do dinner guests.
+With pecans, cherries and raisins in the filling and topping, this version reminds me of a fruitcake—only so much better! —Mabel Parvi, Ridgefield, Washington

 - 6 large egg whites

 - 1 cup sugar

 - 1/4 cup bourbon

 - 1/4 teaspoon salt

 - 3/4 cup raisins